Charlotte Area Transit System: Future service

 Although build-out of the entire system has been estimated for completion by 2030, by July 2015, the Charlotte Area Transit System reported it lacked the funds to support any future transit projects apart from the already budgeted 2.5-mile long Phase 2 segment of the CityLYNX Gold Line.

-CATS has entered into a partnership with Duke Energy to pilot the use of Battery electric buses.
+CATS has entered into a partnership with Duke Energy to pilot the use of electric buses.
 18 BEBs from three manufacturers will be used over 18 months.

 Proposed

 Silver Line

 The Lynx Silver Line is a proposed 29 mi east-west light rail line that would connect the outlying cities and towns of Belmont, Matthews, Stallings and Indian Trail to Uptown Charlotte and the Charlotte Douglas International Airport.
 Originally setup as two separate projects known as the Southeast Corridor and West Corridor, they were merged in 2019 by the Metropolitan Transit Commission.
 Tentative opening date in 2037.